EfrenHaskell/grumPy/README.md

 Note:
 Compiler is kinda just starting to be developed.
 Have been a bit distracted by University work, Youtube and my dream to rank up finally in valorant.
-Will hopefully have a functioning compiler by the end of the month The end goal is to bootstrap the grumPy compiler grumGrum will ideally incorporate a more extensive group of packages and APIs for software development The lexer file will most likely be removed from the final project
+Will hopefully have a functioning compiler by the end of next month The end goal is to bootstrap the grumPy compiler grumGrum will ideally incorporate a more extensive group of packages and APIs for software development The lexer file will most likely be removed from the final project